james-stevens/powerdns-webui/README.md

 and your Apache Server can listen on port 443 (HTTPS).

-Below, I haven't included the SSL or per-user authentication config lines, you will need to add whatever you prefer, but all the SSL & Basic Autentication configuration is included in `example/httpd.conf`.
+Below, I haven't included the SSL or per-user authentication config lines, you will need to add whatever you prefer, but all the SSL & Basic Authentication configuration is included in `example/httpd.conf`.

 ```
 <VirtualHost *:443>